-The Zombie Walk is a flash mob held in Berlin since 2008 by BerlinCityMobber.
-One of the most popular Halloween events in Berlin, it takes place during a weekend before the Halloween at Klosterruine, Mitte.
+The Zombie Walk is a flash mob that has been held in Berlin since 2008 by BerlinCityMobber.
+One of the most popular Halloween events in Berlin, it takes place during the weekend before Halloween at Klosterruine, Mitte.
 As the darkness descends on the city, at about 5 p.m., hundreds of undead drag their rotten limbs through the streets of Berlin.
 With bloodstains on the ground and horrible figures at every corner, it's a real zombie apocalypse.

 Horrornächte in Filmpark Babelsberg (October 5, 12, 18–19, 25–26; November 1–2, 2019)

 Horror Nights is an annual festival at Filmpark Babelsberg, the amusement park at the oldest film studio in the world operating since 1912.
 Stroll on the Street of Blood and visit the psychiatry ward and the mystical cemetery.
 Meet over 200 creeps: zombies, monsters and killers lurking in the park.
 Watch the crazy “Prison of Madness” show, and listen to the Street-World-Punk band.
 With 14 horror sets and monster zones, Babelsberg will become your worst nightmare for sure!